 The email came in on my smartphone while I was at the park with my family, and I immediately launched into a tirade about it to my husband.

 "People can't follow instructions!"
 I hollered.
-"The submission page makes everything pretty clear, and when someone blatantly chooses not to follow the guidelines, and then EVEN WORSE sends something that we say very clearly we don't feature!?
+"Our submission page makes everything pretty clear, and when someone blatantly chooses not to follow the guidelines, and then EVEN WORSE sends something that we say very clearly we don't feature!?
 It's just a mega FAIL."

 "Are you going to write back?" my husband asked, ever patient with my work rants.